MelbourneDeveloper/ioc_container/README.md

 This example above defines a `DatabaseConnection` class that represents a connection to a database, and a `UserRepository` class that uses the `DatabaseConnection` to fetch user data.
 We use the container to manage the lifecycle of these services.
 We create an `IocContainerBuilder` to register the `DatabaseConnection` and `UserRepository`.
 We specify a `dispose` function for the `UserRepository` that will close the database connection when we dispose of the scope.

 The main function creates a scope to retrieve the `UserRepository` from the scoped container.
-We fetch the user data and then dispose the scope.
+We fetch the user data and then dispose of the scope.
 Disposing of the scope will invoke the `dispose()` function for `UserRepository`, which in turn closes the DatabaseConnection.

 *Note: all services in the scoped container exist for the lifespan of the scope.
 They act in a way that is similar to singletons, but when we call `dispose()` on the scope, it calls `dispose()` on each service registration.*